mnseong/multi-to-single.github.io/index.md

 ---

 > Note: This project is being conducted under the supervision of Professor Xuejin Chen from USTC and Professor Jinsun Park from PNU.
+Authorship is subject to change.

 ## Key Contributions